 Robah put something (mostly funny) in her collage about those of the Minnesota mafia that she knew.
 Here are the ones that made it into Robah’s collage.

 John Cochran.
-A well known attorney, he fought Exxon Corporation in relation to the Exxon Valdiz incident at anchorage, Alaska.
-If you are 60 and over, you probably remember grounding of the big tanker and spillage of millions of gallon of oil in the pristine Anchorage bay.
+A well known attorney, he fought Exxon Valdez Corporation in relation to the Exxon Valdez incident at anchorage, Alaska.
+If you are 60 and over, you probably remember grounding of the big tanker and spillage of millions of gallons of oil in the pristine Anchorage bay.
 John fought them all the way to the Supreme Court of the United States.

 Goodlette Self Storage.
 Home of Robah’s Collage.
 At the time, it was owned by Bob Gisselbeck, Dick Vogel, Tom Nobel, and Koz Moaveni.
 It is still there and is now owned by Koz.

-Income Tax Evasion Division.
-Evade by DJR.
+Income Tax Division.
 Bruce De Jaeger was a CPA, a pilot with his own airplane, and a man who did not much like to talk.
-The MM friends knew him as a pilot and had tall stories to tell, each from his own experience flying with Bruce.
+The friends knew him as a pilot and had tall stories to tell, each from his own experience flying with Bruce.
 One was landing at the wrong airport simply because he felt he had no need for directions from the controller.

 Christiansen Betting Parlor, No win, No place, No show.
 Bob Christiansen loved life and loved gambling.

 Royal P – Handiliers.
-This one applies to many if not most of the MM.
-They were members of Royal Poinciana Golf Club and of course regularly lied about their handicaps.
+This one applies to many if not most of the friends.
+They were members of Royal Poinciana Golf Club and of course regularly “exaggerated” about their handicaps.

 De Jaeger & Noble Charter.
-Tom Noble’s boat had plenty of room for MM friends and of course, friends never let him down.
+Tom Noble’s boat had plenty of room for friends and, of course, friends never let him down.

-It was said that Joe Hovland had started several businesses, but never fnished any of them except for his real estate business.
-Galleon Construction had been one of them.
+It was said that Joe Hovland had started several businesses, but was best known for his real estate business.
 Joe did not like to take practice swings on the golf course; whether it was a drive or a putt, he would walk up to the ball and hit it.